camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 ## DMN Raw Data Report Links to Cockpit

 When looking at a number of decisions in the Raw Data report, you might be interested in the details for a certain instance.
-With this release we added a deeplink from decision instances to the Cockpit.
+With this release we added a deeplink from decision instances to the Camunda Cockpit.
 Decision Raw Data reports have a deeplink similar to what you've seen in BPMN Raw Data reports.

 {{< figure class="Decision Instance Link to Cockpit" src="decision-instance-cockpit-link.png">}}